One week ago, on Friday, March 29th, ridesharing giant Lyft began its life as a publicly-traded company.

 Since release day, the stock has declined a fair amount.
 This amounts from some investors choosing to be bearish on the company.
 But, throughout this past week, its rise has been steady.
 At no point has the stock traded below its original higher-end list price of $68.
 Currently, it is trading well above $72.

 Initial public offerings, especially among tech stocks, with Snap being a notable example, are typically quite volatile.
 Differing opinions on valuation tremendously affect share price on opening day.
 Double-digit fluctuations in IPO share price are not uncommon, but this can quickly lead to overvaluation or undervaluation.
 Finding a balanced share price is difficult and made more difficult by issues arising from the IPO process.

-The demand of stocks accounts for the demand of short term holders, many of whom seek to “flip” IPOs for a quick return, as well as long term buy-and-hold traders, who represent the true demand, and therefore the true valuation.
-With IPOs, the high amount of short term traders attempting to flip the stock create an artificial, perceived demand that drives up the price of the stock, leading to issues with overvaluation.
+The demand of stocks accounts for the demand of short term holders, many of whom seek to “flip” IPOs for a quick return, as well as long term buy-and-hold traders, who represent the true demand and therefore the true valuation.
+With IPOs, the large number of short term traders attempting to flip the stock creates artificial, perceived demand.
+This drives up the price of the stock, leading to issues with overvaluation.
 Striking the true, intrinsic stock value may never be achieved, but more time will allow the market valuation to settle.